|Research Finds New Cause of Ozone Wheezing and Potential Treatments

-Balintfy: Researchers have discovered a cause of airway irritation and wheezing after exposure to ozone, a common urban air pollutant.
+Researchers at the National Institute of Environmental Health Sciences (NIEHS), part of the National Institutes of Health, and Duke University have discovered a cause of airway irritation and wheezing after exposure to ozone, a common urban air pollutant.
+Using an animal model, the researchers were also able to identify several ways to stop the airways from narrowing.
 These findings help identify potential new targets for drugs which may eventually help physicians better treat emergency room patients suffering from wheezing, coughing and shortness of breath.
-Dr. Stavros Garntziotis is a principal investigator at the National Institute of Environmental Health Sciences.

-Balintfy: Dr. Garantziotis explains that it is not ozone itself that causes the body to wheeze, but the way the lungs respond to ozone.
+"We found that it is not the ozone itself that causes the body to wheeze, but the way the lungs respond to ozone," said Stavros Garantziotis, M.D., principal investigator in the NIEHS Laboratory of Respiratory Biology and lead author of the paper published online this week in the Journal of Biological Chemistry.